2pai/wit-iot/readme-en.md

 ### Run The Application, MongoDB and MQTT Broker

-After the configuration was complete, to run the app, run the commands below in order.
+After the configuration is complete, to run the app, run the commands below in order.

 1. `docker-compose up` (Run MQTT Broker & MongoDB)
 2. `npm run dev` (Run the app in Dev Mode)